input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 Transactions are assumed to be received by stakeholders through the network.

+The paper does not impose any definition of validity of transactions, therefore we assume a sensible definition based on implementations, which happens to coincide with Definition 4 in the latest version of the paper.
+However, since this definition is not precise enough in our opinion, we assume that the references to $x$ are actually to $s$ and that $x \in \mathbb{N}$ instead of $x \in \mathbb{Z}$.
+Also, it is important to point out that there is a mismatch between the earlier paper used for our specification and the latest version: In the former, the transaction data received from the environment is not validated prior to including it in a new block, whereas in the latter transaction data is validated in order to extract the maximal sequence of transactions that is consistent with the current local chain.
+As already mentioned, we may have to adapt our specification to cope with this change.

 Regarding the application of a transaction to a stake distribution, the paper does not define how this is done, so we use the intuitive definition and assume that the source and target stakeholders exist in